§ Trust Spanning Protocol (TSP) Specification

 and VID_b3

-respectively for the private contextual relationships.
+respectively for the private contextual relationship.
 The source A

 then sends its message to B